Dysmenorrhoea

 Contraceptive history.

-Any features suggestive of underlying pathology (eg, vaginal discharge, intermenstrual or postcoital bleeding, dyspareunia).
+Any features suggestive of underlying pathology (for example, vaginal discharge, intermenstrual or postcoital bleeding, dyspareunia).

-Dyschezia and/or rectal pain or bleeding - particularly suggestive of endometriosis.
+Dyschezia and/or rectal pain or bleeding - this is particularly suggestive of endometriosis, as are cyclical symptoms elsewhere in the body for example, cyclical nosebleeds or shoulder tip pain.

 Examination